 After you configure a NAC, you can configure how endpoints are quarantined.
-You can set up automated rules to quarantine based on the results of a saved question on a computer group, or you can select individual IP or MAC addresses.
+You can set up automated rules to quarantine based on the results of a saved question on a computer group, or you can select individual MAC addresses.

 Automated rules use saved questions to query a computer group for a set of conditions.
 If an endpoint meets the conditions, it is added to the list of violations.
 From the violations page, you can choose to quarantine the endpoint by MAC address.